Download PDF Version

 The exchange is also trying to make the processing time more consistent.
 Marcial estimates that today, roughly 8% of the order messages that the exchange receives take more than 50 milliseconds to process, versus the average of 27 milliseconds.
 The new trading engine will not only be faster, it will also eliminate these latency spikes.
 He predicts that less than 0.1% of the messages will be processed in more than 50 milliseconds once the new trading engine is fully installed.

-Bennett Voyles is an independent business journalist based in Paris.
+Bennett Voyles is a freelance journalist based in Europe.